Watts-Lab/task-mapping/Problem solving tasks (Hackman).md

 # Stimuli
 ## The visual components
-For discussion-type tasks, groups work with issues.
-Examples are “What makes for success in our culture?” or “Should birth control pills be made available without prescription?”
+For problem-solving tasks, groups deal with proposed actions or implementations.
+Examples are "How could a person go about attaching pictures to walls without scarring the walls?” or “How could you safely change a tire on a busy expressway at, night?”

 ## Materials for alternative versions of the experiment
 N/A